-California levies the highest state sales tax of any state of 7.25%.
-In addition to this, the average local sales tax is 1.31%, equaling a combined rate of 8.56%.
-Tennessee has the second-highest state sales tax rate of 7.00% and has an average local sales tax rate of 2.47%, resulting in a combined rate of 9.47%.
+California levies the highest state sales tax of any state at 7.25%.
+In addition to this, the average local sales tax is 1.57%, equaling a combined rate of 8.82%.
+However, Tennessee has the highest combined sales tax rate of 9.55% with a state sales tax of 7.00% and an average local sales tax rate of 2.55%.
 Rhode Island, Mississippi, and Indiana also have a state sales tax rate of 7.00%.

-There are 26 states with property tax rates below 1.00%.
-Hawaii has the lowest property tax rate among states of 0.27%; however, due to high median home costs in Hawaii, residents can still expect to pay high taxes.
-Alabama has the second-lowest property tax rate with 0.42%, coupled with some of the lowest home prices in the country.
-Louisiana follows with the third-lowest rate at 0.52%.
+There are thirty states with property tax rates below 1.00%.
+Hawaii has the lowest property tax rate among states at 0.28%; however, residents can still expect to pay high taxes due to high median home costs in Hawaii.
+Alabama has the second-lowest property tax rate with 0.41%, coupled with some of the country's lowest home prices.
+Colorado follows with the third-lowest rate at 0.51%.

 On the other end, New Jersey has the highest property tax rate in the United States at 2.47%.
 One reason for this is that New Jersey's county and municipal governments cannot impose local income or sales tax, so property taxes pay for almost everything in New Jersey.
 Illinois has the second-highest property tax rate in the U.S. at 2.27%, followed by New Hampshire at 2.18%.